Configure Artifactory for PTC

 - Enable Allow Anonymous Access (platform setting).

-- Assign permissions to the anonymous user for both the virtual (if exists) and the remote
+- Assign permissions to the anonymous user on the remote repository configured as

-repo_keyin Package Reroute): Grant Read (minimum) so unauthenticated clients can enter the repository they are redirected into.
-Ifrepo_keypoints at a remote only (unusual), apply the same idea to that repository key instead. - Remote(s) included in that virtual (from Step 1): Grant Read plus Deploy/Cache (and any other actions required for that package type) so Artifactory can proxy and cache from the public registry on behalf of anonymous.
+repo_keyin Package Reroute.
+Grant Read plus Deploy/Cache (and any other actions required for that package type) so Artifactory can proxy and cache from the public registry on behalf of anonymous clients. - Use permission targets limited to that remote (for example

-npm-virtualandnpm-remote-registry), not broad anonymous access across the whole instance. - Verify: From a context with no Artifactory token, exercise the same URL path clients use after redirect (the virtual API URL for your package type) and confirm install or metadata fetch succeeds.
+npm-remote-registry), not broad anonymous access across the whole instance. - Verify: From a context with no Artifactory token, exercise the same URL path clients use after redirect (the remote repository’s API URL for your package type) and confirm install or metadata fetch succeeds.

-Anonymous users can complete installs through the configured virtual or remote repo_key.
+Anonymous users can complete installs through the configured remote repo_key.

-Recommendation: Keep anonymous permission targets scoped to the specific virtual and remote repositories used by PTC, rather than opening anonymous access on unrelated repos.
+Recommendation: Keep anonymous permission targets scoped to the specific remote repository used by PTC, rather than opening anonymous access on unrelated repos.

 For more details on configuring anonymous access in JFrog Artifactory, see: